SaltaIT/eyp-rsync/README.md

 ### rsync::manager

-Default configuation file for rsyncman is expected to be ./rsyncman.config, but can be used a different file using the -c option
+rsyncman is a python script intended for simplifying failover and failback operations.

 #### config options

+Default configuation file for rsyncman is expected to be ./rsyncman.config, but can be used a different file using the -c option, Puppet alredy manages this so there's not need to worry about it unless is manually managed.

-Configuration file will habe a global config section (rsyncman) and as many path as needed
+The actual configuration file is required to have a global config section (rsyncman) besides of as many paths (sections) that are needed

 ##### rsyncman section